Updated: 12th April 2021

 Colour managing a camera

 This happens automatically (normally).
-A camera sensor has its own colour characteristics, but cameras have profiles built-in, and normally convert images to sRGB unless you specify otherwise.
-If you shoot raw then it is the raw convertor (rather than the camera) that converts the raw sensor data to sRGB or some other colour space.
+A camera sensor has its own colour characteristics, but cameras normally convert the sensor data for the image to RGB data; usually to sRGB unless you specify otherwise.
+If you shoot raw then it is the raw convertor (rather than the camera) that converts the raw sensor data to RGB data in sRGB or some other colour space.

 You can create profiles for cameras, but these are usually not icc profiles.
 For example, using a ColorChecker Passport or similar, you can create “DNG profiles” that can be used with raw files by Adobe raw software (Lightroom and ACR).